Back to notes

 A common pattern from early builders is to over-trust model intent: “The model will only do what I asked.”
 It will not.
 It will do what your interface permits under imperfect interpretation.
 Security must be enforced by runtime constraints, not prompt phrasing.

-How to run this ai agent tutorial on your machine
+How do you run this beginner AI agent tutorial on your machine?

 # 1) enter project